 Relieving common ailments with acupressure

 Acupressure simply stated is a needleless form of the ancient art of acupuncture.
-Acupuncture a health science is used to successfully treat both pain and dysfunction.
+Acupuncture is a health science, which is used to successfully treat both pain and dysfunction.

 The art of acupuncture and then acupressure is based on the idea that our body is an energy system.
 This energy know as Chi or Qi (pronounced Chee) flows throughout the body on fourteen separate pathways known as the meridian lines.

 Western medicine argues that these lines do not exist.
 And, indeed you cannot see nor measure them.
-Experiments have demonstrated that the human body runs on an electrical current of between 50-100 au, or microamperes, which measures to be on millionth that of normal household current.
+Experiments have demonstrated that the human "machinery" runs on an electrical current of between 50-100 au, or microamperes which measures to be one-millionth that of normal household current.